Aleatoric uncertainty for Errors-in-Variables models in deep regression: Abstract

 \section{Abstract}

-We present a Bayesian treatment for deep regression using an Errors-in-Variables model which accounts for the uncertainty associated with the input to the employed neural network.
-It is shown how the treatment can be combined with already existing approaches for uncertainty quantification that are based on variational inference.
-Our approach yields a decomposition of the predictive uncertainty into an aleatoric and epistemic part that is more complete and, in many cases, more consistent from a statistical perspective.
-We illustrate and discuss the approach along various toy and real world examples.
+A Bayesian treatment of deep learning allows for the computation of uncertainties associated with the predictions of deep neural networks.
+We show how the concept of Errors-in-Variables can be used in Bayesian deep regression to also account for the uncertainty associated with the input of the employed neural network.
+The presented approach thereby exploits a relevant, but generally overlooked, source of uncertainty and yields a decomposition of the predictive uncertainty into an aleatoric and epistemic part that is more complete and, in many cases, more consistent from a statistical perspective.
+We discuss the approach along various simulated and real examples and observe that using an Errors-in-Variables model leads to an increase in the uncertainty while preserving the prediction performance of models without Errors-in-Variables.
+For examples with known regression function we observe that this ground truth is substantially better covered by the Errors-in-Variables model, indicating that the presented approach leads to a more reliable uncertainty estimation.